Kignof/JDR/Races/warforged.md

 ### Integrated Tool.
 Choose one tool you’re proficient with.
 This tool is integrated into your body, and you double your proficiency bonus for any ability checks you make with it.
 You must have your hands free to use this integrated tool.

 ## Juggernaut
 You’re an imposing war machine built for close combat and raw might.
-You tower over your comrades; juggernaut warforged stand between 6 and 7 feet in height and can weigh up to 450 pounds.
+You tower over most; juggernaut warforged stand between 7 and 8 feet in height and can weigh up to 450 pounds.

 ### Ability Score Increase.
 Your Strength score increases by 1.